My approach for the past 15 years is based on a combination of:

 Advising the addiction unit of the CSJ on policy recommendations with regards to national treatment strategy and attending All-Party-Parliamentary-Groups to present experience, opinions and ideas.

-Bernard Lewis Family Charitable Trust – Clinician, Consultant and Service Director
+The Pocressi Initiative / Bernard Lewis Family Charitable Trust – Clinical Consultant and Service Director

 Clinical Consultancy to Lily Lewis and directing the design and implementation of the Kairos+ Counselling Service.